Princess Love Says She's ''Filing for Divorce'' From Ray J Amid Drama

 "I was like, "OK we can just be separated then," she said.
 "He's like, 'Not before I file first.'"

 Princess Love said the conversation then got "really, really ugly" and "disrespectful."
-She also alleged that Ray J then blocked her so she couldn't contact him.
+She also alleged Ray J then blocked her so she couldn't contact him.

 When it was time to check out of their hotel room, Ray J allegedly couldn't be reached.
 So, she checked out of their room and checked into a new hotel.
-However, she insisted that she wasn't at the same hotel as Ray J.
+However, she insisted she wasn't at the same hotel as Ray J.

 "He has not unblocked me.
 He has not called me; hasn't checked on me or [our daughter] Melody.
 So, we're just here," she said.